 I’m not really sure how I fell off the horse in the first place.
-Here I was in happy, coupled, loved up land when the guy I had been seeing – let’s call him Barry, dropped the ‘it’s not you, it’s me’ line.
+Here I was in happy, coupled, loved-up land when the guy I had been seeing – let’s call him Rupert, dropped the ‘it’s not you, it’s me’ line.
 Did he not get the memo that line was so 1990’s.
-I immediately embarked on a 21-day self-help programme which involved a very close relationship with my friend Gin and Tonic.
-I told the story excessively until I lost my voice and read every ‘just been dumped’ book.
-In summary, the books didn’t sugar coat the fact – he don’t like you, he ain’t into you, he moved on baby, you aren’t it, you don’t rock his world, stop pining for someone who is not pining for you.
+I immediately embarked on a 21-day self-help program that involved a very close relationship with my friend G&T. I told the story excessively until I lost my voice and read every ‘just been dumped’ book.
+In summary, the books didn’t sugarcoat the fact – he doesn’t like you, he isn’t into you, he has moved on, you aren’t it, you don’t rock his world, STOP pining for someone who is not pining for you.

 Step 1 – Deal with it!